 A hunting mat goes above and beyond what a standard piece of cardboard or another cheap alternative can.

 These accessories are covered with an anti-bacterial coating, large enough for you and your bag, and include stakes to keep it in the ground, so you could set up in any spot for the whole day and never have to worry about a thing.
+Check out our article on Best Sniper Rifle Drag Bags, some of the bags can also double as a shooting mat!

 #7: Rifle Cleaning Kit